-Vehicle identification numbers (VINs) were first used by auto manufacturers in 1954.
+In 1954, automakers began using a vehicle identification number (VIN) for each vehicle they produced.
 Between 1954 and 1981, there was no standard format and VINs varied considerably between manufacturers.
-Under standards set by the National Highway Transportation and Safety Administration (NHTSA), every car and light truck model year 1981 or later has a unique 17-digit VIN in … Continue reading VIN Decoding
+Under standards set by the National Highway Traffic Safety Administration (NHTSA), every car and light truck model year 1981 or later has a unique 17-digit … Continue reading VIN Decoding

 Hurricane Matthew pulled away from the east coast recently, but not before leaving a trail of destruction in its wake.
 Residents in parts of Florida, Georgia, South Carolina, North Carolina and Virginia are cleaning up, assessing the damage, and dealing with insurance claims, including for flood-damaged cars.
 Tens of thousands of flood-damaged cars may head … Continue reading Hurricane Matthew Aftermath: Flood Cars